Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

         practicing professional ethics, developing creative capacity,
         perfecting professional skills and soft skills; solicit feedback from graduate students on their teaching;
-    d) Conduct scientific
+    đ) Conduct scientific
         research, apply research results to teaching and practical applications;
     e)  Evaluate or participate in evaluating the learning outcomes of graduate students;
-    f)  Notify the progress and learning results of graduate students to the unit/department managing the graduate students;
+    g)  Notify the progress and learning results of graduate students to the unit/department managing the graduate students;
-    g)  Fully declare and regularly and timely update the individual\'s scientific resume according to the form and regulations of Hanoi National University;
+    h)  Fully declare and regularly and timely update the individual\'s scientific resume according to the form and regulations of Hanoi National University;
-    h)  Perform other tasks as prescribed by law and as prescribed by the training unit.
+    i)  Perform other tasks as prescribed by law and as prescribed by the training unit.
 4. Instructor Benefits
     a)  Enjoy benefits according to current regulations of the State and